benjinyc/benjinyc.github.io/_posts/2018-02-10-sex_snowboards.md

 ---
 layout: post
-title: "Men and Women’s Snowboards, Does it Matter?"
+title: "Men and Women’s Snowboards, is there a difference?"
 date: 2018-02-10
 excerpt: There's a lot of opinions on this, as an instructor mine may surprise you
 categories: [snowboarding]
 comments: true
 ---

-## “They’re just smaller, lighter, and pink” ##
+>“They’re just smaller, lighter, and pink”

 ^ Probably was true a decade ago.
 This is not the case today.
 Having said that, you are not going to find a lot of resources online (snowboard manufacturers, online resalers, etc) explaining the differences.